Viatick-co/bms-ios-sdk-public/README.md

     }

     // add a single marker
+    // should only be called after the map is initiated (status returned on onMapInited callback)
     @IBAction func addMarker(sender: UIButton) {
         // you can fully custom the html content of your marker viaBmsCtrl.addMarker(zoneName: "Zone A", content: "<p style=\"color: #eb4d4b;\">1</p>")